isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

-These types of errors are possible on systems configured for either basic authentication or agents that load the RBAC hook library.
+These types of errors are possible on systems configured for either basic authentication or agents that load :ischooklib:`libca_rbac.so`.

 .. _ctrl-channel-client: